Azure/aks-engine/docs/tutorials/custom-vnet.md

 --ids "/subscriptions/SUBSCRIPTION_ID/resourceGroups/RESOURCE_GROUP_NAME_VNET/providers/Microsoft.Network/VirtualNetworks/KUBERNETES_CUSTOM_VNET/subnets/KUBERNETES_SUBNET"
 ```

-... where `RESOURCE_GROUP_NAME_KUBE` is the name of the Resource Group that contains the Kubernetes cluster, `SUBSCRIPTION_ID` is the id of the Azure subscription that both the VNET & Cluster are in, `RESOURCE_GROUP_NAME_VNET` is the name of the Resource Group that the VNET is in, `KUBERNETES_SUBNET` is the name of the vnet subnet, and `KUBERNETES_CUSTOM_VNET` is the name of the custom VNET itself.
+... where `RESOURCE_GROUP_NAME_KUBE` is the name of the Resource Group that contains the AKS Engine-created Kubernetes cluster, `SUBSCRIPTION_ID` is the id of the Azure subscription that both the VNET & Cluster are in, `RESOURCE_GROUP_NAME_VNET` is the name of the Resource Group that the VNET is in, `KUBERNETES_SUBNET` is the name of the vnet subnet, and `KUBERNETES_CUSTOM_VNET` is the name of the custom VNET itself.

 ## Connect to your new cluster